isawalhi/photo-editor-js/README.md

  * Hot module replacement is broken
  * Bundle size is a big due to antd library
  * babel-import didn't work as expected, therefore antd components are imported form the lib
+ * Scale factor is saved as part of the instructions
+ * Image flickers when reset or apply instruction is applied, the transition should go smooth